When and where does it all go down?

 Not currently, sorry!

-However, we encourage our members to save their scraps (in a container in the freezer, for reduced smell/mess) and drop them off for no cost at a nearby composting facility, or explore the option of a paid home pick-up service such as Reclaimed Organics.
+However, we encourage our members to save their scraps (in a container in the freezer, for reduced smell/mess) and drop them off for no cost at a collection site, or explore the option of a paid home pick-up service such as Reclaimed Organics.

 Can I meet the farmers?